awsdocs/aws-config-developer-guide/doc_source/config-rule-multi-account-deployment.md

 **Note**
 *For deployments accross different regions*
 The API call to deploy rules and conformance packs across accounts is region specific\.
 At the organization level, you need to change the context of your API call to a different region if you want to deploy rules in other regions\.
 For example, to deploy a rule in US East \(N\.
 Virginia\), change the region to US East \(N\.
 Virginia\) and then call `PutOrganizationConfigRule`\.
-*For accounts within an organzation*
+*For accounts within an organization*
 If a new account joins an organization, the rule is deployed to that account\.
 When an account leaves an organization, the rule is removed\.
+*Retry mechanism for new accounts added to an organization*
+Deployment of existing organizational AWS Config Rules and organizational conformance packs will only be retried for 7 hours after an account is added to your organization if a recorder is not available\.
+You are expected to create a recorder if one doesn't exist within 7 hours of adding an account to your organization\.

 Ensure AWS Config recording is on before you use the following APIs to manage AWS Config rules across all AWS accounts within an organization:
 + [PutOrganizationConfigRule](https://docs.aws.amazon.com/config/latest/APIReference/API_PutOrganizationConfigRule.html), adds or updates organization config rule for your entire organization evaluating whether your AWS resources comply with your desired configurations\.